BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

     - it is actually more precise to say that since the file is 45 bytes in size but the ELF header of a 32-bit binary should be 52 bytes, those fields are simply not there.

-As it turns out, the subset of fields that must contain correct values is as follows:
+As it turns out, the subset of fields that must contain correct values in order to be loaded by the kernel consists of the following:
  - The first 4 bytes of *e_ident* which includes:
     - EI_MAG0 - EI_MAG4: `0x7f`, `E`, `L`, `F`
  - *e_type*